Programming-Project-2021-22/course-project-andreafabioalessio/README.md

 ### 5.3.
 Main Challenges

-- **Student 1:** The most difficult aspect in this project for me was the collaboration with Andrea.
+- **Fabio:** The most difficult aspect in this project for me was the collaboration with Andrea.
 We both had good but different ideas on how to implement different aspects of the game.
 But in the end we managed to support each other's ideas and come up with good solutions or alternatives.

 - **Andrea:** In general working with Fabio on the same classes wasn't always easy because we both had different ideas and perspective on how to implement the different aspects of the game, but after efforts we managed to produce a code that belong to both of us.